Duet3D/PanelDueFirmware/Readme.md

 # PanelDueFirmware

 This firmware runs on PanelDue touchscreens available from Duet3D Ltd. and their resellers.
 It is used to check the status on and control a machine running primarily RepRapFirmware though since it simply sends GCodes over serial line it can be basically used with every controller that understands the sent commands.

 ## Download

-To get the latest release binaries go to:
+Download the latest firmware images at

 https://github.com/Duet3D/PanelDueFirmware/releases

-## Flashing instructions
+## Flashing

-Instructions for flashing the firmware binary via USB are at:
+Detailed flashing instruction can be found at

 https://duet3d.dozuki.com/Wiki/PanelDue_Firmware_update